Del E. Webb Construction Company: Works

-Works built by the Del E. Webb Construction Company, (1928-1960) later the Del E. Webb Corporation (1960-2001) are listed below.
-A number of works by the firm are also listed on the National Register of Historic Places (NRHP).
+Works built by the Del E. Webb Construction Company, (1928-1960) later the Del E. Webb Corporation (1960-2001) are listed in the table.
+Several works by the firm are listed on the National Register of Historic Places (NRHP).

 Properties

 Properties owned, managed and/or operated by Del E. Webb Corporation.

 In the 1950s Webb began building shopping centers which were also owned or jointly owned by Webb through several wholly owned subsidiaries.
 The Del E. Webb Building Management Co. was created in 1968 as a subsidiary.
 It then became the Del E. Webb Realty & Management Co. in 1970.
 Major properties that fall under this umbrella Include Uptown Plaza Shopping Center, Camelback Village Square, Christown Mall and the Rosenzweig Center all in Phoenix, Campbell Plaza and Wilmont Medical Center in Tucson, Executive and Commerce Plazas in Oak Brook and the Stardust Country Club (renamed Sahara-Nevada Country Club) in Las Vegas.
 The Webb Corp. also served as leasing agent to many large companies including Prudential Insurance, Travelers Insurance, Arizona-Colorado Land & Cattle Company, Valley National Bank, Feau Realty & Development and Hartford Insurance Company.
 The company's interest in commercial properties continued until 1987 at which time these properties were sold.